risk-first/website/Fill-The-Bucket-Estimating.md

  - The work can be measured in units.
  - Each unit is pretty much the same as another.

 This is our starting-off point.
-It should be pretty clear that these assertions _don't_ hold true for a lot of software development.
+It should be pretty clear that these assertions _don't_ hold true for a lot of software development, but let's examine this style of estimating anyway.

 ## Distribution